LabKey/labkey-ui-components/README.md

 <!--- keep these alphabetical --->
 | Package | Description |
 | --- | --- |
-| [@glass/base](packages/base/README.md) | Base components, models, and utility functions for LabKey applications and pages
+| [@glass/querygrid](packages/querygrid/README.md) | All components, models, actions, and utility functions for LabKey applications and pages
-| [@glass/querygrid](packages/querygrid/README.md) | Query Grid for LabKey schema/query data views and domain property-related components for LabKey domains
 | [template](packages/template/README.md) | A template for creating new packages

 ## Using @glass npm packages